totaljs/openplatform/readme.md

 #### API

+- open API to make request
-- API doesn't need the session token
+- no need for any session token
-- the user must have privileges for the operations below
+- the user must have privileges for the specific operations

 __Gets all registered users__: